The Killing (Danish TV series): Series 3

 Forbrydelsen III, premiered on Danish television on 23 September 2012.
 It commenced on NRK1 in Norway on Monday 8 October 2012, with an audience of 436,000.
 Series 3 on BBC Four in the UK began on 17 November 2012 with 1.04 million viewers.

-Short summary
+Synopsis

 This final ten-part series begins with the murder of a sailor.
 Sarah Lund's investigation turns to the financial and governmental communities during the 2008 financial crisis.